 This session will take a deep dive into available energy efficiency measures that could be incorporated in design, weatherization and rehabilitation of affordable housing projects to reduce energy costs, increase sustainability and reduce the impact on the environment.

-Presenters: Frank Rapley, TVA; Michael Walton, GreenSpaces Chattanooga; Michelle Dusseau Diller, Enterprise Community Partners
+Presenters: Scott Harrell, TVA; Michael Walton, GreenSpaces Chattanooga; Michelle Dusseau Diller, Enterprise Community Partners

 Affordability challenges such as inflation, rate increases and a lack of inventory for stick built homes are leading housing professionals to look for alternative housing solutions.
 Listen to experts with experience in container homes, 3-D printed homes, barndominiums and community land trusts.
 Opportunities and obstacles such as codes, financing and lessons learned will be shared.

-Presenters: Chris Thompson, Virginia Housing; Ryan Davis, Retro Con; Simone Beaty, Freddie Mac; Luicano Scala, Pinnacle Bank; Leon Leinbach, Keystone Construction
+Presenters: Chris Thompson, Virginia Housing; Simone Beaty, Freddie Mac; Luciano Scala, Pinnacle Bank; Leon Leinbach, Keystone Construction; Vickie Howse

 Presenters: Eric Alexander, THDA Director of Multifamily Programs; Cynthia Peraza, THDA Director of Community Programs; Jeboria Scott, THDA Director of Rental Assistance